Car Accident Lawyers

 Comprehensive medical records are a critical part of any accident case.
-They can show that your injuries were consistent with the later development of whiplash or other soft tissue damage, and doctors can use advanced tests like an MRI to determine the severity and extent of the injury.
+They can show that your injuries were consistent with the later development of whiplash or other soft tissue damage, and doctors can often use advanced tests like an MRI to determine the severity and extent of the injury.

 What to do After a Car Accident – Step-by-Step

 Immediately after the car accident, you should do the following: